-More information Is available in about the 3RA28 function modules for mounting on 3RT2 contactors the chapter "SIRIUS Innovations manuals (Page 22)" in the manual "SIRIUS Innovations - SIRIUS 3RA28 Function Modules for Mounting on 3RT2 Contactors".
+More information Is available in the chapter "SIRIUS Innovations manuals (Page 18)" in the manual "SIRIUS Innovations - SIRIUS 3RA28 Function Modules for Mounting on 3RT2 Contactors".

 SIRIUS 4SI electronic module for SIMATIC ET 200S

 Properties

 The 4SI SIRIUS electronic module is a 4-channel serial interface module.
 Its main features are as follows: